-- 1.20 A private hire operator ("an operator") does not have direct responsibility for the safety of passengers, other road users or direct contact with passengers who are in the private hire vehicle (except where they are also licensed as a private hire driver).
-However, in performing their duties they obtains and holds considerable amounts of personal and private information about their passengers which must be treated in confidence and not revealed to others or used by the operator or their staff for criminal or other unacceptable purposes. - 1.21 Operators must shall ensure that any staff that are used within the business (whether employees or independent contractors) and are able to access any information as described above are subject to the same standards as the operator themselves.
+- 1.20 A private hire vehicle operator ("an operator") in performing their duties obtains and holds considerable amounts of personal and private information about their passengers which must be treated in confidence and not revealed to others or used by the operator or their staff for criminal or other unacceptable purposes. - 1.21 Operators shall ensure that any staff that are used within the business (whether employees or independent contractors) and are able to access any information as described above are subject to the same standards as the operator themselves.
 This can be effected by means of the individual staff member being required by the operator to obtain a basic DBS certificate.
-If an operator is found not to be applying the required standards and using staff that do not meet the licensing authority's overall criteria, that will may lead to the operator's licence being revoked.
+If an operator is found not to be applying the required standards and using staff that do not meet the licensing authority's overall criteria, that may lead to the operator's licence being revoked.